 - 14.3.3.6.2.
 If the RPT receives an "Overall Evaluation" rating of "Needs Improvement" the CT shall repeat the assistance process during the following year per Article 11.5.1.1 and 14.3.1. - 14.3.4.
 At the end of the time period specified in 14.3.3.5 or 14.3.3.6, the CT shall complete a final written report describing the RPT's participation in the PAR program (see Form B).
-This report shall consist solely of: - (1) A description of the assistance provided by the CT; and not necessarily mean agreement, but rather that he/she has received a copy of the report.
+This report shall consist solely of: - (1) A description of the assistance provided by the CT; and - (2) A description of the RPT's participation in the PAR program with evidence from supporting documents (PAR Form B and C; - (3) The CT shall submit a copy of the Final Report (PAR Form C) to the RPT for his/her input and signature before it is submitted to the Human Resources Department.
+The RPT's signature does not necessarily mean agreement, but rather that he/she has received a copy of the report.
 The RPT shall have the right to submit a written response report to the Human Resources Department.
 This response shall be attached to the CT's Final Report (PAR Form C).